 UN INT Intro Text w/ Centered Large Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 UN MIS Responsive cYouTube Video - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Were monkeys forced to pick your coconuts?

 Many kind people choose coconut milk instead of cow’s milk because they don’t want to support cruelty to animals.
 But a disturbing PETA investigation reveals that terrified young monkeys in Thailand are kept chained, abusively trained, and forced to climb trees to pick coconuts as fast as possible.
-These coconuts are used to make coconut milk, meat, flour, oil, and other products.
+These coconuts are used to make coconut milk and other products.

 Chained and Driven Insane

 In 2019, PETA investigators visited eight farms where monkeys are forced to pick coconuts—including those for Thailand’s major coconut milk producers, Chaokoh—as well as several monkey-training facilities and a coconut-picking competition.
 At each one, they documented that these sensitive animals were abused and exploited.
 Since being alerted to this situation nearly a year ago, Chaokoh and the Thai government have failed to take meaningful action to end the use of forced monkey labor and instead are using a misleading and inadequate audit system to lie to companies and consumers about the extent of forced monkey labor in their coconut supply chain.